LucciCoffeeTime/w1Assignment1/README.md

 ### INFORMATION ABOUT WHAT THIS PROGRAM DOES

 This program is a combatant documentor.
 Imagine a video game recently launched and a vague amount of information exists about the enemies throughout the game.
 This program is a way to document information about an encountered foe.
-(THIS PROGRAM IS LIMITED TO WEEK 3 TEACHINGS SO SOME INCONVIENCES LIKE HAVING TO RESTART THE PROGRAM FOR NOT USING A CORRECT VARIABLE IS PRESENT IN ABUNDANCE)

 (STEP 1): The program will ask the user which video game they are currently playing.